-Chronic Obstructive Pulmonary Disease (COPD) prevalence across BNSSG (Bristol, North Somerset, and South Gloucestershire) is rising, as it is across England.
+Cases of Chronic Obstructive Pulmonary Disease (COPD) are rising throughout BNSSG (Bristol, North Somerset, and South Gloucestershire), as they are throughout England.
 With lung disease in the UK costing a staggering £11 billion a year, Public Health England data shows that within BNSSG, emergency COPD admissions are within the highest 5% in the UK.
 To improve patient safety and reduce emergency admissions this project aims to rapidly adopt and use digital remote monitoring technology to support the growing challenges and costs associated with COPD.

 What are we doing?

 With the help of NHSX funding, the COPD Digital CHAMP (Coaching Health App Implementation Partnership) project aims to improve the lives of patients living with COPD within BNSSG by guiding them to self-manage their condition through the roll-out of the myCOPD app.
 The app helps people with COPD to manage their condition effectively at home, and thereby reduce the number of emergency healthcare visits they may need.
 The app has been widely deployed across the NHS.

 How are we doing it?

-Findings from previous attempts to implement myCOPD into local systems, which highlighted that administrative support is key to successful implementation and embedding of the app, have been considered in this roll out.
+Findings from previous attempts to deploy myCOPD into local systems, which highlighted that administrative support is key to successful execution and embedding of the app, have been considered in this roll out.

 The COPD Digital Champion Service and the role of Digital Health Champions